Does Winning the Lottery Affect Alimony or Child Support?

 But most people won’t win enough playing poker, blackjack or slots at the casino to move the needle on child support.
 And in most cases, such winnings are not large enough to be publicized, so the ex-spouse or other parent probably will not even know of the win.
 Practically speaking, despite the law counting gambling winnings as income, most of the time they do not end up affecting child support or alimony.

-So a big lottery winner may have to give up a bit of the prize in increased spousal or child support, most people won’t.
+So while a big lottery winner may have to give up a bit of the prize in increased spousal or child support, most people won’t.
 Note, however, that a big winner will hit the caps for statutory maintenance or child support, so the spouse seeking an increase will have to justify why it’s appropriate.

 For more information about how gambling and lottery winnings can affect child or spousal support, read the creatively-titled article Lottery, Gambling, Child Support & Alimony in the Colorado Family Law Guide.
 The article has an in-depth discussion of the actual statutes and cases on this issue.